the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Chemicals are now properly Strategic Resources instead of Luxury Resources, so now Hexlock actually has Happiness issues.
 - All five of the original chemicals from the base scenario have been condensed into a single resource.
 - Field Scientists and Purge Robots are now standalone units.
+- Field Scientists' Production cost increases by 70 every two eras.
+Also, they cannot be purchased.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
 But its Production cost is increased from 50 to 75.
 - Hex Corporation only creates one Purge Robot Proto, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Replaceable Parts is researched.
 Also, it no longer gives a free Compound Mixer to the capital and gives their new Food Store replacement instead.
 - Standard Refineries gain +1 to their respective yields compared to the base scenario, adjacency bonuses (+1 Production when next to strategic resources, +1 of the respective yield when next to their corresponding GI), and scaling yields, receiving +1 of their respective base yield at Laboratory and another +1 at Advanced Materials.
 The VX Refinery now provides Food instead of Faith, but is not considered a Food source improvement.
 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
 They now provide a Refined version of the consolidated Experimented Chemical that *is* allowed to be a Luxury.
 Also, they gain +2 Production and provide an extra copy of Coal or Oil if built on the respective resource tile.
 - Compound Mixes now cost 2 of the consolidated unique resource (aside from Meltdown which consumes 1 copy of the Refined version) and require the city to work the Refinery which corresponds with the chemical that Refinery originally produced.
+Also, they cannot be purchased and have a slight Production cost increase.
 - Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages.
 - Heat Plants are no longer one of their unique components and can be built by everyone.
 - Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries, increasing to +2 in the late game.